-Loma Linda University selects its students without discrimination based on race, color, sex, national origin, age, ancestry, or handicap.
+The University is committed to equal opportunity and does not discriminate against qualified persons on the basis of handicap, sex, race, color, or national and ethnic origin in its educational and admissions policies, financial affairs, employment programs, student life and services, or any University-administered program.
 It does, however, retain the right to give preference in student admissions to qualified Seventh-day Adventist students.
-While this right is retained, it should be emphasized that the admission of students is not limited exclusively to Seventh-day Adventist applicants.
+While this right is retained, it is emphasized that the admission of students is not limited only to Seventh-day Adventist applicants.